ervau/Domain2GO/README.md

 <br/>

-## Pre-print Article
+## Publication

-Please refer to our pre-print for more information:
+Please refer to our publication for more information.
+If you use the Domain2GO method or the datasets provided in this repository, please cite this paper:

-Ulusoy, E., & Dogan, T. (2022).
-Mutual Annotation-Based Prediction of Protein Domain Functions with Domain2GO. *bioRxiv*, 514980v1.
-[Link](https://www.biorxiv.org/content/10.1101/2022.11.03.514980v1)
+Ulusoy E, Doğan T. Mutual annotation-based prediction of protein domain functions with Domain2GO.
+Protein Science.
+2024; 33(6):e4988.
+[Link](https://doi.org/10.1002/pro.4988)

 <br/>